 I noted occurrence of all trees 20” (51 cm) and greater dbh (diameter at breast height) that were “readily visible” which were those lying within about 20-30 m on either side as I walked a particular route.
 In some cases I changed the route to examine an area of larger trees in the distance.
 I estimated and/or measured the dbh, the latter calculated from the circumference measured with a tape measure.
 About 1/4 of the trees were measured.
 Preliminary examination of those data indicate close correspondence between averages of estimated and measured values, some spread for individual trees.

-I routinely measured electrical conductivity on watercourses that I encountered, and pH on some of them.
-The EC measurement were made with a pocket HM Digital Aquapro Water Tester which measures electrical conductivity and temperature.
+I routinely measured electrical conductivity on watercourses that I encountered, and pH of some of them.
+The EC measurement were made with a pocket HM Digital Aquapro Water Tester AP-2 which measures electrical conductivity and temperature.
 It was inserted directly in the water or a sample was placed in a jar and the measurement made immediately.
-I purchased this piece of equipment specifically for this purpose (cost ~$30).
+I purchased this piece of equipment in June of 2017 specifically for this purpose (cost ~$30).
 It was factory calibrated with a 700 µS standard.
 Readings are temperature compensated, so are Specific Conductance values (Electrical Conductivity at 25 deg C).
 I had no technical issues using it and measurements on a reference sample of tap water were consistent.
 I purchased a second Aquapro Water Tester in July of 2020.
 In an in-field comparison of the two meters on Oct 2, 2020, the two meters gave identical results.
 A 342 ppm NaCl standard from HMDigital read 699-704 uS/cm, Temp 19.4oC (Mar 2, 2021); the ppm 500 scale valueis 684 uS/cm.
 (I assume the standard is HM Digital’s 700 uS/cm standard they use to factory calibrate these instruments.)
 View Manual for this instrument.